-The majority of SO_2 emissions continue to be attributed to the point source category of the inventory.
+The majority of $SO_2$ emissions continue to be attributed to the point source category of the inventory.
 During Planning Period 2, Oklahoma's focus will be on evaluating controls for point sources.
-Inventoried emissions of SO_2 decreased by approximately 35% from 2011 to 2017, a trend likely to continue as evidenced by the major reductions achieved after 2017; as Planning Period 1 controls were fully implemented (see Section 5.2).
+Inventoried emissions of $SO_2$ decreased by approximately 35% from 2011 to 2017, a trend likely to continue as evidenced by the major reductions achieved after 2017; as Planning Period 1 controls were fully implemented (see Section 5.2).

-NO_x emissions are not dominated by one source category, but instead are heavily contributed to by the point, nonpoint, and on-road sectors.
-Figure 4-3 displays the percentage of NO_x emissions from the 5 major categories for 2014 and 2017.
-Total NO_x emissions decreased almost 15% from 2014 to 2017 with point source reductions of 27%.
-While NO_x emissions from nonpoint sources decreased from 2014 to 2017, it was not as drastic as point sources.
-Therefore, the proportion of NO_x emissions attributable to nonpoint sources increased slightly for this time period.
-Although on-road emissions decreased slightly from 2014 to 2017 and 2017, DEQ lacks the authority to require controls for the on-road sector and will continue to rely on EPA and other federal entities to effect meaningful emissions reductions for this source category.
+$NO_x$ emissions are not dominated by one source category, but instead are heavily contributed to by the point, nonpoint, and on-road sectors.
+Figure 4-3 displays the percentage of $NO_x$ emissions from the 5 major categories for 2014 and 2017.
+Total $NO_x$ emissions decreased almost 15% from 2014 to 2017 with point source reductions of 27%.
+While $NO_x$ emissions from nonpoint sources decreased from 2014 to 2017, it was not as drastic as point sources.
+Therefore, the proportion of $NO_x$ emissions attributable to nonpoint sources increased slightly for this time period.
+Although on-road emissions decreased slightly from 2014 to 2017, DEQ lacks the authority to require controls for the on-road sector and will continue to rely on EPA and other federal entities to effect meaningful emissions reductions for this source category.

-Figure 4-3: Relative Contribution of Each National Emission Inventory Category to Total NO_x Emissions in Oklahoma
+Figure 4-3: Relative Contribution of Each National Emission Inventory Category to Total NOx Emissions in Oklahoma

-NO_x emissions in the 2014 NEI for Oklahoma were further split into separate categories to analyze contribution from the oil and gas sector.
-Figure 4-4 shows that oil and gas operations, whether as a point or area source, accounted for 38% of the NO_x emissions in Oklahoma (with biogenics removed from consideration) in 2014.
-It is reasonable to presume a similar split of the 2017 NEI would yield similar results.
+NOx emissions in the 2014 and 2017 NEIs for Oklahoma were further split into separate categories to analyze contribution from the oil and gas sector.
+Figure 4-4 shows that oil and gas operations, whether as a point or area source, accounted for 38% and 35% of the NOx emissions in Oklahoma (with biogenics removed from consideration) in 2014 and 2017, respectively.